LuisLeal123/LuisLeal123/README.md

 Software Dev

 Much of my public repositories here are small projects I do when I have free time.
+Private repositories are for what I've worked on.

 💻 My current projects:
 📓 IOS Sudoku app - Inspired by Dr. Tapia and his belief in using math to reduce the odds of brain disorders from old age, I hope to create